 She couldn’t wrap her head around the idea that a rule like this would exist in the world.

-So we talked about how some kids just act crazy and the teachers need to make rules to keep the crazy in check.
+So we talked about how some kids just act wild and the teachers need to make rules to keep the wild in check.
 And everyone has to follow the same rules.